CZ-NIC/deckard/README.rst

 Create a config file template
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the tested server accepts a config file, you have to create a template for it.
+If the tested server accepts a config file(s), you have to create a template for it.
 Deckard uses the Jinja2_ templating engine (like Ansible or Salt) with several variables that you can use.
 It's okay if you don't use them, but expect some tests to fail (i.e. if you don't set the ``TRUST_ANCHOR``, then the DNSSEC tests won't work properly).

 - ``ROOT_ADDR``    - root server hint.
-An IPv4 address like ``127.0.0.{2-40}``,
-  where the last byte is equal to the ``SOCKET_WRAPPER_DEFAULT_IFACE`` environment variable.
-  When root hints resides in separated file, this file must be edited manually and the environment variable must be set in advance.
 Port is not set and assumed to be equal to 53.
 - ``SELF_ADDR``    - assigned address for the tested binary.
-It is an IPv4 address from ``127.0.0.{2-40}`` range.
 Port is not set and assumed to be equal to 53.
 - ``NO_MINIMIZE``  - ``'true'`` or ``'false'``, enables or disables query minimization respectively.
 - ``WORKING_DIR``  - working directory, equivalent to the value of a ``SOCKET_WRAPPER_DIR``
   environment variable.